pochka15/Interpreter-for-custom-language/README.md

 ## Roadmap

+1. Write everything about the language
-1. Create EBNF grammar for the examples given in the Basic syntax. **Don't create syntax for classes yet**
+2. Create EBNF grammar for the language
-   1. Test it.

-2. Interpret created grammar.
+3. Interpret created grammar.
-3. Create EBNF grammar for the classes.
-4. Interpret grammar for classes.

 ### Finished tasks